-Ground water would be withdrawn from bank storage supplies in the Navajo sandstone in sufficient quantities to fill storage tanks at the site (300,000 gallons) and supply daily water requirements of the development (approximately 100,000 gallons per day).
-Ground water supplies would not be depleted because the lake would continually recharge the Tests conducted prior to construction wells. would determine the number of wells needed to ensure an adequate supply.
+Ground water would be withdrawn from bank storage supplies in the Navajo sandstone in sufficient quantities to fill storage tanks at the site (300,000 gallons) and supply daily water requirements of the development (approximately 70,000 gallons per day domestic and 30,000 gallons per day irrigation).
+Ground water supplies would not be depleted because the lake would continually recharge the wells.
+Tests conducted prior to construction would determine the number of wells needed to ensure an adequate supply.
 The quality of the water supply would be monitored regularly to prevent any contamination from remaining undetected.
 Should unforeseen contamination occur, the condition would be corrected or a new supply developed.